inception-project/inception/inception/inception-api-annotation-experimental/src/main/ts/main/README.md

 ##### System API
 The 'System API' handles all requests made by any client or forwards data after specific events happening in INCEpTIONs back-end.
 The 'System API' has two different kind of methods
  - handle(): All handle() methods process the desired request by any client.
-Their complexity varies a lot and so their Lines of Code (LoC) range from only 15 up to more than 40.
  - onEventHandler(): This kind of methods always have a '@EventListener' above their header.
  This indicates, that whenever a specific event happens on the server side (which is declared in the methods arguments) the corresponding method will fire.
 The event itself carries the